Nevada

-Nevada (/nəˈvædə/ nə-VAD-ə; /es/) is a landlocked state in the Western United States.
+Nevada (/nə.ˈvæd.ə/, nə-VAD-ə; /es/) is a landlocked state in the Western United States.
 It is also sometimes placed in the Mountain West and Southwestern United States.
-It borders Oregon to the northwest, Idaho to the northeast, California to the west, Arizona to the southeast, and Utah to the east.
-Nevada is the seventh-most extensive, the 32nd-most populous, and the ninth-least densely populated U.S. state.
-Nearly three-quarters of Nevada's population live in Clark County, which contains the Las Vegas–Paradise metropolitan area, including three of the state's four largest incorporated cities.
+It borders Idaho to the northeast, Oregon to the northwest, California to the west, Arizona to the southeast, and Utah to the east.
+Nevada is the seventh-most extensive and the 31st-most populous U.S. state.
+Nearly three-quarters of Nevada's population live in Clark County, which contains the Las Vegas–Paradise metropolitan area.
 Nevada's capital is Carson City.
 Las Vegas is the largest city in the state.
-Nevada is the westernmost U.S. state without coastline and also the westernmost landlocked first-level country subdivison in the Americas.